camillatung/phd_thesis_markdown/source/08_chapter_3.md

 Besides, the `physicsBody` of the grid node is the `SCNPhysicsBody` class.
 Its type is *.static*, and its shape is the `SCNPhysicsShape` class.
 Also, the `categoryBitMask` of the `physicsBody` of this node is equal to 2, which means that this body is static, as the default value of `categoryBitMask` is 1, which means that the body is dynamic.

 Moreover, I will use `SCNVector3Make(_:_:_:)` to set the grid node's position.
-The x-value is the x-vlaue of the anchor's center, while the z-value is the z-vlaue of the anchor's center.
+The x-value is the x-value of the anchor's center, while the z-value is the z-value of the anchor's center.
 The y-value is 0.
 It will return a three-component vector.

 Next, same as before, because the grid node's geometry, which is the `SCNPlane` class, is vertically oriented in its local coordinate system, so it is rotated to let the extent node match the orientation of `ARPlaneAnchor`.